Visual-Illusions/dConomy/README.md

-dConomy 3 Core
+dConomy
 ====================
 Multi-Mod Economy Base plugin
 ---------

-dConomy3 being designed for Bukkit and CanaryMod.
+dConomy is designed for Bukkit and CanaryMod.

-(C) 2011-2013 Visual Illusions Entertainment

-Licensed under the GNU General Public License v3

 License
 ---------
-dConomy v3.x
-Copyright (C) 2011-2013 Visual Illusions Entertainment
+Copyright &copy; 2011-2013 Visual Illusions Entertainment

-Author: Jason Jones (darkdiplomat) <darkdiplomat@visualillusionsent.net>

 dConomy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by